kcwinner/cdk-appsync-transformer/README.md

 ### Functions

+There are two ways to add functions as data sources (and their resolvers)

+#### Convenience Method

+`addLambdaDataSourceAndResolvers` will do the same thing as the manual version below.
+However, if you want to customize mapping templates you will have to bypass this and set up the data source and resolvers yourself

+#### Manually

 Fields with the `@function` directive will be accessible via `appsyncTransformer.functionResolvers`.
 It will return a map like so:
 ```ts
 {